geniusyield/smart-order-router/README.md

 ## Crash Course: GeniusYield DEX Orders and the Smart Order Routers

-Let's start with a concrete and short overview of the GY DEX Orders, to provide some context, so the reader could later understand the purpose of the Smart Order Routers and how they could benefit from customizing existing strategies or even implementing novel strategies for matching orders.
+Let's start with a concrete and short overview of the GY DEX Orders, to provide some context, so the reader could better understand the purpose of the Smart Order Routers and how they could benefit from customizing existing order matching strategies or even implementing completely new strategies from scratch.

 For a more detailed description, please see the [Genius Yield Whitepaper](https://www.geniusyield.co/whitepaper.pdf?lng=en).